top of page

 How to Sensitively Add DNA Discoveries to Family History Stories

 Genealogy is the study of family history and lineage.
 It involves gathering information about your ancestors and their life stories.
 It’s an exciting and fulfilling journey that can uncover hidden family secrets and mysteries.
-And family historians aspire to capture and preserve these discoveries in written form to pass the stories on to the present and future generations.
+Family historians aspire to capture and preserve these discoveries in written form to pass the stories on to the present and future generations.

 But what happens when you want to add DNA results to your genealogy story?
 Adding DNA discoveries to written family stories can be daunting, especially when dealing with the ethical dilemma of revealing certain family secrets.